Categories of Doctoral Funding

 Students appointed as student officers of research provide research services.
 Those who are fully funded are appointed to the title of Graduate Research Assistants.
 A PhD student appointed as a GRA spends significant time engaged in research activity.
 Such time includes both educational activity and work.
 These two components are often inextricably intermingled.
 Because a GRA’s time engaged in research activity comprises both an educational and a work component, the overall time spent is expected to be significantly higher than the work component that is subject to hours limitations under various policies and regulations.

-Students holding fellowships without service responsibilities (typically first-year fellowships or Dissertation Fellowships as described above) may spend up to ten hours per week on such non-fellowship activities.
+Students holding Dissertation Fellowships as described above may spend up to ten hours per week on such non-fellowship activities during the academic year.
 Furthermore, federal regulations prevent international students on F-1 visas from working more than twenty hours per week during the school term.
 University and academic holidays must be observed; reasonable requests for time off made with sufficient notice should be generally granted.